narve/maven-filelist-plugin/README.md

 =====================

 A simple maven plugin to generate a text-file containing a directory listing.
-I didn't find plugin that did what I wanted, so I made my own.
+I didn't find any plugin that did what I wanted, so I made my own.
 We use it in a project to generate a list of JPA-classes.

+If anybody actually uses this and have suggestions/improvements/bug reports, send me a pull request.
+I promise not to be picky :)

 Sample usage (this will cause the plugin to generate the list before compilation/unit testing):